Latest Technology used in bridge construction 2023

 The presentation of BIM data through an AR visual platform can foster coordination and collaboration between consultants, designers, and construction teams of a Bridge or road.

-3D Printing as a construction technology has the prospect to transform material sourcing.
+3D Printing as a construction technology has the prospect of transforming material sourcing.
 Ready-made materials for a project can be printed and then carted to the job site, ready for use instantly.

 This can allow companies to get materials quicker and simplify the process by withdrawing extra steps in the middle.
 3D printing will even be feasible to print materials right on-site, save transportation, and reduce waste, and storage costs.